integreat-io/integreat-transformers/README.md

 ## Transformers

-The package consists of an object with all transformers set as properties.
+The package consists of several transformers that are exported as an object with the transformers set as properties.

 ### `string`